Sampling in a Quantum Population, and Applications: Application I: Quantum Oblivious Transfer (QOT)

 Our proof for the security of \QOTx, and thus of \QOT, against dishonest Bob follows quite easily from our treatment of sampling strategies from Section~\ref{sec:quantsampling}.
 The proof is given below, after the formal security statement in Theorem~\ref{thm:QOT}.
-We would like to point out that our security guarantee implies the security definition proposed and studied in~\cite{FS08arxiv} for (randomized) OT, which in particular implies sequential {\em composability} when used as a sub-routine in a classical outer protocol.
+We would like to point out that our security guarantee against dishonest Bob implies the security definition proposed and studied in~\cite{FS08arxiv} for (randomized) OT, which in particular implies sequential {\em composability} when used as a sub-routine in a classical outer protocol.
+Note that we do not claim any kind of composability here against dishonest Alice, although when using an ideal BC, sequential composability against dishonest Alice can be proven along similar lines as for QOT in the bounded quantum storage model (see e.g. the arXiv version of \cite{dfrss07}).

 \begin{thm}[Security of \QOT] Consider an execution of \QOT (respectively \QOTx) between honest Alice and dishonest Bob.
 Let $\vec{K}_0$ and $\vec{K}_1$ be the keys in $\set{0,1}^\ell$ output by Alice.
 Then, there exists a bit $c$ so that $\vec{K}_{1-c}$ is close to random-and-independent of Bob's view (given $\vec{K}_{c}$) in that for any $\epsilon,\delta > 0$: